theKnightsOfRohan/csvlens.nvim/README.md

 This plugin is designed to be simple and easy to use.
 Open the csv file that you want to preview, then use the command `:Csvlens` to open a window with the preview of the opened table.
 The keyboard commands in this window are the same as csvlens's.
 Typing `H` in the preview will open up the help menu for csvlens, where you can find the keybindings.

 You can also open a file with custom delimiters by passing them as string arguments to the command.
 For example, `:Csvlens "$"` would open the preview as if the open file were separated by `$`.
 All separators must be one character, with the exception of `\t`.
-However, this plugin will automatically use tabs as the delimiter if opening a csv file.
+However, this plugin will automatically use tabs as the delimiter if opening a tsv file.

 ## Alternatives